Anderson Township Historical Society

 The brick house, located on the adjoining lot, was acquired in 1973.
 The lower level is used for storage and Board meetings.
-The main floor is used as a museum, office, genealogy library, research library and for food preparation for special events.
+The main floor is used as an office, genealogy library, research library and for food preparation for special events.

 In 1998, the adjacent property off Bartels Road was purchased.
 It includes a farmhouse built about 1900.
 In 2005, another adjoining property was purchased.
-It includes a large barn, two houses and two other buildings.
+It includes a large barn and two houses.
 The combined Anderson Township Historical Society land now totals more than 10 acres, dedicated to the Society's preservation and educational goals.

 Preserving the history of Anderson